aivarsoo/aivarsoo.github.io/dsac.md

 ## How to set the target entropy in the discrete SAC?
 ### Standard approach

 How do these ideas translate to the discrete case?
-[Christodoulou](https://arxiv.org/pdf/1910.07207.pdf) derived the discrete version of the algorithm and proposed to set the target entropy as follows:
+[Christodoulou 2019](#DSAC) derived the discrete version of the algorithm and proposed to set the target entropy as follows:

 ```python